Rama II: Early life

 Chim was born in 1767 during the Ayutthaya Kingdom in Amphawa District, Samut Songkram.
 He was a son of Luang Yokkrabat of Ratchaburi and Nak of Samut Sakorn, as his father and mother were then known.
 They would later become King Rama I and Queen Amarindra, respectively.

 In 1767, Ayutthaya fell to Konbaung Burmese invaders.
 His father, Phraya Ratchaburi, joined Taksin's forces to recapture the city.
 Under King Taksin, Chim's father rose rapidly to high rank as a military leader and was assigned with the campaigns to subjugate Laos and Cambodia.
 In 1782, his father crowned himself King of Siam (later named Rama I) and Chim himself was raised to the title of Prince Itsarasunthon of Siam.

 Itsarasunthon with his concubine Riam (later elevated to Princess Mother Sri Sulalai by her own son), fathered Prince Thap (ทับ - later Rama III) in 1787.
 Prince Itsarasunthon then had a secret affair with his own cousin, Princess Bunrot.
 In 1801, Rama I then found out that Princess Bunrod had been pregnant for four months and banished her out of the palace to live with her brother.
 Itsarasunthon, however begged his father to forgive him and the princess was reinstated and became his consort through the negotiation by concubine Khamwaen.
 Unfortunately, the baby died just after its birth.
 With Princess Bunrot, Itsarasunthon also fathered Mongkut (1804) and Pinklao (1808).
-His another concubine namely Prang Yai, gave birth to Prince Nuam in 1808.
+His other concubine, namely Prang Yai, gave birth to Prince Wongsa Dhiraj Snid (Nuam) in 1808.

 He also married his agnatic half sister, Princess Kunthon Thipphayawadi.
 They had three sons: Prince Abhorn (1816), Prince Klang (1819), and Prince Piu (1822).
 Later, Prince Klang would be known as Prince Mahamala.
 He was granted the title of Krom Khun Bumraap Porapuksa, the 4th level of Krom ranks by Mongkut then elevated to Krom Phraya by Chulalongkorn.

 Prince Itsarasunthon was appointed to the Front Palace as Lord of the Front Palace or Uparaja in 1807 to succeed his uncle Maha Sura Singhanat who had died in 1803, though he continued to stay at the Thonburi Palace.
+The King had 83 children.
 Among his many other children was Prince Wongsa Dhiraj Snid (born Prince Nuam), who was a royal physician for many years as well as a field commander and diplomat.